dear-clouds/better-mdl/README.md

 - Back to Top button
 - Hide comments with defined terms
 - Option to hide the default MDL stats on profile
-- Autofill Start Date if title is Currently Watching and episode watched is 1
+- Autofill Start Date for "Currently Watching" titles after watching 1 episode

 #### Profile
 - Titles by Country